- Can I apply for more than one scholarship?

 UofL will NOT consider any test scores from test dates after January 15.

-- If I am selected for a guaranteed entrance programs do I automatically receive a scholarship?
+- If I am selected for a guaranteed entrance program, do I automatically receive a scholarship?

-Students selected for guaranteed entrance programs are not automatically awarded scholarships.
+Students selected for guaranteed entrance programs are not automatically awarded scholarships and require an interview if selected.
 Many students selected do receive scholarships as well, but requirements and minimums vary between scholarships/programs, so scholarships are not guaranteed for these students.